DevExpress-Examples/winforms-master-detail-separate-grids/Readme.md

 # Data Grid for Windows Forms - How to display master-detail tables in separate grid controls

-A data source in this example is a DataSet object that contains master and detail tables linked by the `CustomersPersons` relationship.
+The data source in this example is a DataSet object that contains master and detail tables linked by the `CustomersPersons` relationship.
 The example shows how to display these tables in separate [Grid Controls](https://docs.devexpress.com/WindowsForms/3455/controls-and-libraries/data-grid).
 The first grid is bound to a master table.
 The second grid displays details for the master row selected in the first grid.